GMDU/code-of-copper/docs/data_types.md

 Booleans are written as `true` and `false`.

 ## Integer
+**GolemScript currently only supports integers as numerics, no floats or doubles.**

 Integers are represented by the digits 0-9, and have the range of
 `-2,147,483,648 (-2^31)` to `2,147,483,647 (2^31-1)`.